confluentinc/ksql/docs/includes/ksql-includes.rst

      Insert Into query is running.
     -------------------------------

-Query the output strema to verify that data from each source is being written to it:
+Query the output stream to verify that data from each source is being written to it:

 .. code:: sql